Pillars of Catholic Faith

 Courses are added on a continuous basis as schools offer to host.
-The schedule is updated every Friday.
 Approximately 80 pillar courses are scheduled per year, in every Vicariate in the Archdiocese.
 June and August offer approximately 20 pillar courses each.
 No courses are ever held in July.

 For Schedules: Schedules for the Pillar of Catholic Faith courses are found at the right

-To Register: Call or email your full name, school of employment, contact information, and desired Course ID# (ie. 1314SCR2) to:
+To Register: Call or email your full name, school of employment, contact information, and desired Course ID# (ex.
+1314SCR2) to:

 Juli LaRocque email@example.com (847) 837-4561

 or Assoc.
 Dir.
 Megan Deichl firstname.lastname@example.org (847)837-4558